 I’m so glad you asked!
 You will find a printable card at the end of this post with detailed instructions, but I also want to share some tips to make your gnome-making even easier.

 There are a few different types of DIY gnomes.
-These are the most common:
+They are a lot of fun to make.

 - Cone Gnomes